longcw/crossview_3d_pose_tracking/readme.md

 For convenient, you can find and download them by one click from [Google Drive] (TBD).

 ### Data Structure
-For each dataset, the structure of the directory is form as follow
+For each dataset, the structure of the directory is organized as follow
 ```
 Campus_Seq1
 ├── annotation_2d.json